fortune710/hng-task-2/README.md

 All endpoints of this API are served on the `/api` route.
 To use this API, please refer to the [documentation](https://github.com/fortune710/hng-task-2/blob/main/DOCUMENTATION.md) section

-## Database Structure
+## UML Diagrams
-The UML (ER Diagram) for the database structure of this project can be found below.
+The UML diagrams for the structure of this project can be found [here](https://drive.google.com/file/d/1ojSXkjaomutPYpvyf43DfymSRuGZBLVO/view)

-You can also have a preview [here]()

 ## Folder Structure/Source Code